 ○ Replicating Johnson and Peackock’s (2020) Breaking the Bubble article about ideological diversity with counselling or counselling psychology students.

-○ Investigating the effectiveness of trigger warnings with counselling psychology students (For example, replicating onee of the studies by Benjamin Bellet).
+○ Investigating the effectiveness of trigger warnings with counselling psychology students (For example, replicating one of the studies by Benjamin Bellet).

 ○ Replicating “Detecting Microaggressions Toward a Muslim Client in Psychotherapy” (Winkeljohn Black et al., 2023), but do for a Sikh client.